nycmeshnet/docs/content/hardware/config.md

 ### <a name="sxtKiosk"></a>SXTsq kiosk

 The following works with a new SXTsq or a reset SXTsq.
 You must have the "International" version.
-To reset an SXTsq, hold the reset button for 10 seconds while the unit is running
+To reset an SXTsq, hold the reset button for about 5 seconds while the unit is booting and release as soon as one of the lights begins to flash.

 Connect to the SXTsq via ethernet and DHCP.
 You will get a 192.168.88.xxx address